thezedt/mr500v1-openwrt/README.md

 > [!IMPORTANT]
 > The Fibocom FG621 modem runs in NCM mode (internally [mode 36](usb-modes.md)) not QMI as the Qualcomm modem on MR600 does, so the initial WWAN network setup is incorrect.

-> [!NOTE]
-> My modem is running firmware version `16121.1009.00.01.02.13` as installed by the `1.7.0 0.9.1 v0001.0 Build 231122 Rel.61263n_Beta` *beta* firmware.
-The latest non-beta firmware available at [Tp-Link](https://www.tp-link.com/en/support/download/archer-mr500/#Firmware) reverts the modem firmware to `16121.1009.00.01.02.12`.
-With other versions your results may vary from mine.

-_This initial step is easiest to do with wired WAN connectivity since LTE is not functional yet_
+_This step is easiest to do with wired WAN connectivity since LTE is not functional yet_

 Use the package manager to install